minprog/pyprog/opdrachten/week6/virus/venglish.md

 ![](medicine.png)

-Before we can start simulating, we add a virus inhibitor to our simulation.
+Before we can start simulating, we add antivirus medication to our simulation.
-Viruses can be resistant to such an inhibitor; during reproduction a mutation can cause the resistance to develop.
+Viruses can be resistant to such medication; mutations can cause the resistance to develop.
 A resistant virus (in this simulation) is any virus that has `AAA` in the DNA strand.
 Once the drug is introduced, all viruses except resistant viruses can no longer reproduce.

 * Write a function `is_resistant(virus)`.